 What Will It Take For You To Save More This Year?

-I know it’s tough to save money.
+I know it can be tough to save money.
 It’s even more difficult to up the ante and save more year-after-year.
 But saving is necessary to meet both our short-and-long term financial goals.
-Without any savings, and living paycheque-to-paycheque every month, you’ll either work until you die or else retire in extreme poverty.
+Without any savings, you’ll live paycheque-to-paycheque (or worse) every month with no retirement plan whatsoever.

 Related: Retirement planning for late starters